Přimda: Geography

 Přimda is located about 14 km south of Tachov and 50 km west of Plzeň.
 It lies in the Upper Palatinate Forest.
-The highest point is the hill Přimda at 848 m above sea level.
+The highest point is the Přimda hill at 848 m above sea level.
+The Úhlavka River originates east of the town.
+The area is rich in small streams.
+The municipal territory extends into the Český les Protected Landscape Area in the southwest.